RanaDantes/BrightPath/README.md

 ---
 ### Abstract
-> The name of the app is `Writers Block`.
+> The name of the app is `BrightPath`.
 It is a role-base web application using Django (backend)
 > and React.js (frontend), designed to manage users and content creation with different access levels.
-> The application supports three primary roles: `Admin`, `Manager`, and `Writer`.
+> The application supports three primary roles: `Admin`, `Manager`, and `Instructor`.
 Each role has specific
 > permissions and capabilities:
+> 1. Admin - oversee system operations and user management.
+> 2. Manager - supervise content and instructor activities.
+> 3. Instructors - create and manage learning materails.
+>
+> BrightPath is an innovative e-learning platform that empowers learners and instructors in a seamless digital environment.
+> It offers a structured pathway for acquiring knowledge, enhancing skills, and achieving personal or professional growth.
+> By leveraging modern web technologies and user-centric design, BrightPath ensures a flexible, scalable, and engaging platform
+> for lifelong learning, emphasizing personalized learning experience, intuitive navigation, and robust role-base access.

 ---
 ### 🕹️ Tech Stack